-Radiofrequency ablation is the use of electrical energy to heat and destroy an area of tissue.
+Radiofrequency ablation uses energy to heat and destroy an area of tissue.

-Radiofrequency ablation is used to destroy abnormal tissue that may be causing health problems or symptoms.
-Conditions that may be managed or treated with ablation include:
+This procedure is used to destroy abnormal tissue that may be causing health problems.
+It may be used to treat:

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 Your doctor will go over some problems that could happen such as:

-Factors that may increase the risk of complications include:
+Things that may increase the risk of problems are:

-The exact steps of the procedure will depend on where the tissue is located.
-The tool will be a probe that is applied directly to the area or passed through a catheter to the area.
-Imaging devices such as a CT scan, ultrasound, or MRI scan will be used to help guide the doctor to the area.
+The exact steps will depend on where the tissue is located.
+A probe is applied to the area.
+Or the probe may be passed through a small tube to the area.
+Imaging such as a CT scan, ultrasound, or MRI scan will help guide the doctor to the area.

-A small amount of electricity is passed through the tube which heats and destroys the selected tissue.
-The probe may be repositioned to destroy other areas of tissue.
+A small amount of electricity is passed through the tube.
+This heats and destroys the tissue.
+The probe may also be used to destroy other areas of tissue.

-About 10-60 minutes
+About 10 to 60 minutes

-It may be possible to leave the hospital on the same day of the procedure.
-Some will need to stay overnight so that the doctor can monitor them.
+Some may leave the hospital on the same day.
+Others will need to stay overnight so the doctor can check them.

-Most return to normal activities within a few days of the procedure.
+Most return to normal activities within a few days.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.